A Comparative Evaluation of Quantification Methods: Experimental Setup

 \subsection{Evaluation}

-Next, we describe the error measures that we used in our evaluation, as well as the procedure used to rank the quantification algorithms and determine statistically significant differences in the performance of the algorithms we have compared.
+Next, we describe the error measures that we used in our evaluation, as well as the procedure used to rank the quantifiers and determine statistically significant differences in the performance of the algorithms we have compared.